lrcfmd/veltiCRYS/README.md

 ###### Descent
 _________________________

-You can always import the Descent class from *descent.py* and define an object for running optimisations with
+You can always import the Descent class from *descent.py* and define an object for running optimizations with

 ```python
   descent = Descent()